 Most clearly, there is a refrain that is used in the second stanza and the fourth and is only slightly changed.
 The speaker describes what happened during this particular flood, and then restates the same thing.
 This works in two ways, first to emphasize the loss.
 But, at the same time, it also desensitizing the reader.
 One comes to expect tragedy, as those who reside in the city do, and see it as another aspect of the flood/drought.

-Poetic Techniques in A River
+Explore A River

 Ramanujan also uses a variety of poetic techniques, such as alliteration, assonance, consonance, and enjambment to unify the text.
 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 Assonance and consonance are other forms of repetition in which a vowel or consonant sound is used multiple times, in words that close in proximity.
 A few of these are noted with the body of the text.